iiijohan/testJL/README.md

 Very funny this is

-This is a nice test
+This is a bad test

 Some more necessary fun added